isakro/shoredate/README.md

-Furthermore, a second vignette, which can be accessed with `vignette("extending-shoredate")` or viewed on the [website](https://isakro.github.io/shoredate/articles/extending-shoredate.html), outlines ways in which the package can be applied to other regions.
+Furthermore, a second vignette, which can be accessed with `vignette("extending-shoredate")` or viewed on the [website](https://isakro.github.io/shoredate/articles/extending-shoredate.html), builds on the main vignette and outlines ways in which the package can be applied to other regions.

 # References